List of cities in Goa by population

 This is a list of cities and towns in Goa.
 Goa /ˈɡoʊ.ə/ is a state located in the south-western region of India; It is India's smallest state by area and the fourth smallest by population.
 Goa is one of India's richest states with a GDP per capita two and a half times that of the country.
 It was ranked the best placed state by the Eleventh Finance Commission for its infrastructure and ranked on top for the best quality of life in India by the National Commission on Population based on the 12 Indicators.

-Panjim is the state capital of Goa.
+Panaji is the state capital of Goa.
 Vasco da Gama is the largest city.
-Margao is the commercial capital of Goa, while Ponda is considered the cultural capital of the state.
+Margao is the commercial and cultural capital of the state.
 Goa still exhibits the religious and cultural influence of the Portuguese, who ruled Goa from 1510 to 1961.

 Subdivisions

 Talukas of Goa.
 Talukas in green shades belong to North Goa district, and orange denote South Goa district.

-The state is divided into two districts: North Goa and South Goa.
+The state is divided into two districts: North Goa district and South Goa district.
 Each district is administered by a district collector, appointed by the Indian government.

 Panaji is the headquarters of North Goa district and is also the capital of Goa.